 Paul has a degree in accountancy and is a qualified chartered accountant (ICAEW) with a history in financial and commercial management in high growth businesses.
-In 2001 he left KPMG to join the energy industry in what is now the Engie Group, where he held various senior financial and general management positions.
-These ranged from the financial and commercial aspects of a £100m investment project to generate and supply energy across the London Olympic Park to several energy related M&A transactions.
+In 2001 he left KPMG to join the energy industry in what is now the Engie Group, general management positions.
+These London Olympic Park to several energy related M&A transactions.
 Paul was latterly responsible, as divisional CEO, for energy solutions spanning the retail supply of gas and electricity to businesses, and the provision of low carbon generation, energy Software as a Service and smart building technologies.
 Paul joined Yü Group in September 2018.